chlyz/i3ipc-dynamic-tiling/README.md

 and [xmonad](https://xmonad.org/), while utilizing the strengths of [i3](https://i3wm.org/) and [sway](https://swaywm.org/).

+## Status

+If someone actually, against all odds, find this code, here is a gently
+warning: This code is to be considered _alpha_ and have only been tested in _Ubuntu 18.04_ with `i3 4.18.1`.

 Unfortunately, the current version is not compliant with `sway` due to that it is not possible to mark split containers in the same way as in `i3`.
 This will hopefully change in the future or a refactorization of this code is possible.